 Being a small city, Oak Hill does not have a public transit system used by locals to get to and from work.

 The people who call Oak Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oak Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oak Hill include German, Irish, Scottish, and Scots-Irish.
+The greatest number of Oak Hill residents report their race to be White, followed by Asian.
+Important ancestries of people in Oak Hill include English, Irish, German, European, and British.

 The most common language spoken in Oak Hill is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.